jacekzwpl/docueye/README.md

 # DocuEye
 DocuEye is a tool that lets You visualize views and documentation created using [Structurizr DSL](https://structurizr.com/).
+Currently there is no demo but you can see [DocuEye product page](https://docueye.com) to see some screenshots and features description.

 ## Features
 - Import workspace via REST API